Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 - For more information about changelogs, see the [create changelog documentation](#62-create-changelog).

 ### 6.5: Build Pack
 This workflow builds the pack, without having to worry about setting environment variables.
-Useful to build a 'cutting edge release'.
+Useful to make a `Cutting Edge Build`.
 Usually just used as a step in other workflows.

 This workflow does not run automatically.